Andrey862/Backend_test_task/README.md

 - `title`: just a short string, **optional**
 - `active`: puts bot in idle state if switched to False, **optional**, default if True

-For some reason bots are put in idle state only after about 0.5-1 minute after *"active"* field set to False
+For some reason sometimes bots are put in idle state only after about 0.5-1 minute after *"active"* field set to False.
+Sometimes instanly